banzaicloud/istio-operator/docs/multi-cluster-mesh/active-passive/multi-cluster-active-passive.md

-# Single mesh multi cluster multiple networks with Istio operator
+# Single mesh multi cluster active-passive on different networks with Istio operator
 This guide will walk through the process of configuring an active-passive multi-cluster Istio mesh discribed in the official [Istio documentation](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/), but without manual steps to set up connection and trust between the clusters.
 While this guide discuss a two cluster setup, multiple remote clusters can be added the same way.
 The cluster roles in the official Istio documentation `primary, remote` are called `active, passive` here.
 ## Setup: